 Posted June 6, 2017

 Most employers place a high value on employee benefits for recruitment and retention of talented associates.
 As the economy grows, businesses are expanding operations.
-Employers recognize the importance of keeping employees engaged with their jobs, so they are providing more perks and benefits to encourage them to stay.
-Consider three emerging benefit trends:
+Employers recognize the importance of keeping employees engaged with their jobs, so they are providing more perks and benefits to encourage them to stay while also attracting new top talent.
+Consider three benefit trends that enhance recruitment and retention programs:

-Employees want more flexibility in their work so they can balance family commitments and personal interests.
-Employers are adjusting work and vacation schedules and adopting well-being programs to allow employees to focus on pursing their personal, community, financial, social and work goals.
-Gallup research shows that when these needs are addressed, employees are happier, more satisfied with their employers, and engaged with their work.
+Employees want more flexibility at work so they can balance family commitments and personal interests.
+Employers are adjusting work and vacation schedules and adopting well-being programs to allow employees to focus on pursuing their personal, community, financial, social and work goals.
+Research shows that 62 percent of employees value assistance from employers in realizing financial security through employee benefits.
+Find out more about financial well-being benefit programs by reading this blog.

 Student-loan repayment assistance